 Skin changes in burns

 Following a burn injury, the skin undergoes a long healing process characterised by blister formation and new skin formation.
-During this process, patients can develop tightening of the skin called contractures.
-Contractures can be painful and limit joint mobility, in addition to be being terribly irritating and causing itching.
+During this process, patients can develop the tightening of the skin called contractures.
+Contractures can be painful and limit joint mobility, in addition, to be being terribly irritating and causing itching.
 This irritation is due to the damage of the sweat glands on the surface of the skin which exposes the underlying nerve fibres.
 These nerve fibres are unprotected and can cause irritation when stimulated.

 These effects can take a toll on the patient’s mental state and quality of life, thus leading them to seek treatment to relieve these symptoms.